Invoiced/api/source/includes/_payments.md

 - `refund`: money refunded to the customer
 - `adjustment`: a debit or credit to the customer's credit balance

 We automatically record `charge` and `refund` transactions that happen through Invoiced for you.
-Most transactions will be associated with an invoice, however, not all.
+Transactions can be associated with a document, like an invoice or credit note, however not all transactions will reference a document.

 We currently support the following payment methods on transactions: